 Figure 6.
-The same as Fig. 3 except for surface chlorophyll.
+The same as Figure 3 except for surface chlorophyll.

-Figure 7.
-Vertical distributions of nitrate, which are estimated based on its climatological relationship with temperature and modeled by different experiments, superimposed with the SSH (thick black lines).
+2 Figure 7.
+Vertical distributions of nitrate which are estimated based on its climatological relationship with

+3 temperature and modelled by different experiments, superimposed with the SSH (black thick lines).

 Figure 8.
-Same as Fig. 4 but for chlorophyll.
-Gray contours represent the simulated isolumes, and red lines represent the depth of the deep chlorophyll maximum.
+Same as Figure 4 but for chlorophyll.
+Gray contours represent the simulated isolumes and red lines represent the depth of deep chlorophyll maximum.
 Thick black lines represent SSH.